Lauderdale Road Spanish & Portuguese Synagogue: A move across London

-The Sephardi Cousinhood
+The Sephardi cousinhood

-Lauderdale Road Synagogue was opened in 1896.
-The synagogue building itself was constructed in the Byzantine style by architects Davis & Emanuel.
+The Lauderdale Road Synagogue opened in 1896.
+The synagogue building was constructed in the Byzantine Revival style by architects Davis & Emanuel.
 Its interiors reflect the success of its membership in the late nineteenth century in global commerce across the British Empire and beyond.
 It has a large domed ceiling, grand stained glass windows set in arched recesses, tapestry carpets across the polished wooden floors, as well as a large ark.

 The nineteenth century history of Lauderdale Road is wrapped up with the Sephardi families of what the chronicler of Jewish life in Britain Chaim Bermant called "the Cousinhood" or the Victorian Anglo-Jewish gentry.
 Many of the most esteemed families of Victorian Anglo-Jewry were associated with Lauderdale Road synagogue such as the Sassoon, Montefiore and Mocatta families.
 Prominent figures who attended Lauderdale Road in the nineteenth century included the sons of David Sassoon of Bombay, such as Sassoon David Sassoon, Reuben David Sasson and Arthur Sassoon.
 Sir Edward Sassoon, of the next generation, was president of the community.
 Their arrival marked the start of a growing number of members who were not by heritage Sephardi Jews from Spain and Portugal but Mizrahi Jews originally from communities across the Middle East.

+The Jewish National Home

-Lauderdale Road would also play a key role in both the emergence of Zionism in the United Kingdom and the worldwide effort to compile Sephardi heritage.
+Lauderdale Road also played a key role in both the emergence of Zionism in the United Kingdom and the worldwide effort to compile Sephardi heritage.
 At the turn of the century the Sephardi community was led by Haham Rabbi Moses Gaster, from 1887 to 1917, who played a major role in the promotion of Zionism in the British Jewish community.
-The first meeting to plan the Balfour Declaration was actually held in the home of Haham Rabbi Gaster.
-The role of senior rabbi was filled by the Sephardi scholar Rabbi Shem Tob Gaugine 1920-1953, who led a large scale ethnographic effort to compile the full diversity of Sephardi and Mizrahi customs and approach to Jewish law, compiled in the multi-volume Keter Shem Tob.
+The first meeting to plan the Balfour Declaration was held in the home of Haham Rabbi Gaster.

+The role of senior rabbi was filled by the Sephardi scholar Rabbi Shem Tob Gaugine 1920–1953, who led a large scale ethnographic effort to compile the full diversity of Sephardi and Mizrahi customs and approach to Jewish law, compiled in the multi-volume Keter Shem Tob.